 1. Can you introduce yourself to our audience?

 My name is Cihan.
 Last name – Özdemir.
-We’re a family-based company in Indiana, USA.
+DynaDome is a family-based company in Indiana, USA.
 We design, manufacture, deliver, and install retractable aluminum structures that go over indoor-outdoor spaces, swimming pools, and rooftops on restaurants.
 One day we’ll do some stadiums.
 We have a vision.
 We’re a small company, but we appear as though we’re larger than we are with the types of deliverables that we’re able to produce in the time we’re able to do it and the efficiency in the manner we do it.
 I have a background in engineering.
 We’ve been doing this since 1985 and brought on Integrated BIM almost six years ago and have been wildly successful since COVID.
 Honestly, after COVID, had a little bump in the road for most people.
 But it’s been very successful ever since.

 This past spring is going on six years.
 And a lot of the working relationship has been pretty collaborative.
 And the six years when it started, I’m pretty sure I knew that it was going to be a long-term relationship there.

 3. What were the main problems in DynaDome organization before Integrated BIM that struggled you the most?